issacdowling/Single-GPU-Passthrough-VM/README.md

 Open virtual machine manager, and click on your machine.
 Go to the info icon in the top left, and follow these steps:
 * Remove Tablet
 * Remove Display Spice (THIS MAY NOT WORK.
-IF NOT, YOU JUST HAVE TO REMOVE IT AND ANYTHING RELATED FROM THE XML IN OVERVIEW, INCLUDING USB SPICE REDIRECT)
+IF NOT, YOU JUST HAVE TO REMOVE IT AND ANYTHING RELATED FROM THE XML IN OVERVIEW, IT'LL BE UNDER THE \<GRAPHICS\> SECTION)
 * Remove Serial 1
 * Remove Channel spice
 * Remove Sound ich9